porscheofficial/speed-estimation-traffic-monitoring/README.md

 > sudo apt install ffmpeg (if it does not work run this command: sudo apt-get clean ; sudo apt-get update ; sudo apt-get check ; sudo apt-get purge ffmpeg* -y ; sudo apt-get autoremove -y ; sudo apt-get -f satisfy ffmpeg -y)
 ```
 4. `cd scripts/`
 5. Run `/bin/bash customize_pixelformer.sh`.
-With this command the pixelformer repository will be cloned into the correct folder hierarchy and for this use case customized.
+With this command the [Pixelformer](https://github.com/ashutosh1807/PixelFormer) repository will be cloned into the correct folder hierarchy.
+It additionally customizes the code, so that it fits into our pipeline.
 6. If you want to clean up the customization scripts used in step 5, run `/bin/bash cleanup.sh`.
 This step is not mandatory.
 7. Download the weights for the depth map from
    here: https://drive.google.com/file/d/1s7AdfwrV_6-svzfntBJih011u2IGkjf4/view?usp=share_link
 8. Place the weights in that folder: `speed_estimation/modules/depth_map/PixelFormer/pretrained`
 9. Download the YoloV4 weights from here: https://github.com/AlexeyAB/darknet/releases/download/darknet_yolo_v3_optimal/yolov4.weights
 10. Place the weights in that folder: `speed_estimation/model_weights/`
-11. Update the paths in `speed_estimation/paths.py`yolov4 ,model
+11. Update the paths in `speed_estimation/paths.py` (detailed information in Section Configuration).

 ### Docker Setup